by Todd Walker

 Rain gear – A rain coat and paints, USGI poncho, or a contractor grade trash bag works to keep rain and wind off your body.

-Blanket/Sleeping bag – I pack a military wool blanket with a camp hatchet rolled inside.
-The bedroll has a loop of rope folded into the core that doubles as backpack straps.
+Blanket/Sleeping bag – I pack a military wool blanket with a camp ax rolled inside.
+The bed roll has a loop of rope folded into the core that doubles as backpack straps.

 Extra clothes – In a dry bag, pack extra wool socks, polypropylene base layer, gloves, and a wool sweater.
 I have a pair of hiking boots in the back as well.

 Tarp – This could be used for shelter if you have to abandon your vehicle.
 Also serves as a ground cover if you have to lay on the ground to fix something under your car.
-Paracord is already attached to all the eyelets on the tarp.
+Paracord is already attached to all the eyelets on the tarp as tie outs.

-Ammo and extra magazines – Speaks for itself.
+Ammo and extra magazines – Self-defense, peace of mind, etc.

 Get home bag – This bag accompanies me to work and gives additional resources and food.